-Concentration: Environmental Studies
+Concentration: Environment Studies

 Study Abroad: Dakar, Senegal

-Best Adjective to Describe You: Optimistic
+Best Adjective to Describe You: Friendly

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?